-Describe actual or expected results of measures mentioned above, as well as goals and activities for the coming reporting year :
+Describe actual or expected results of the measures, as well as goals and activities for the coming reporting year :

 By 2024, we aim to locate appropriate software for conducting Life Cycle Assessment (LCA) and Scope 3 calculations.
 We strive to gather all the required data for these calculations.
 However, if we are unable to obtain the necessary data, we hope to be able to assist our suppliers in calculating or collecting the data.
-OTHER ACTIONS RELATED TO MANAGEMENT OF NEGATIVE IMPACTS